How do I find courses being offered online in a given semester?

 If I take an online class from a remote location, do I have to take written exams on campus?

-No, you don't have to.
-If you cannot come to the campus location to take exams, contact your instructor at least two weeks before the exam.
+No. If you cannot come to the campus location to take written exams, contact your instructor at least two weeks before the exam.
 You can take exams at a pre-approved location near you under a pre-approved exam proctor.
+Some online courses administer online exams or other forms of online assessment instead of written exams.

-How can I get an overload into an online course?
+How can I get an overload into an online course that is full?

 Do all online courses have a requirement for the minimum number of students?

-Some do, and this is noted on the registration system when you register.
-If a class has a minimum requirement (typically, 8), and not enough students register for the class by the end of the first week of the semester, the class may be canceled.
-Typically, registration for online courses start slowly and the classes tend to be filled during the late registration phase.
+Some do, and this is noted on the registration system (OSCAR) when you register.
+If a class has a minimum requirement (typically, 5), and not enough students register for the class by the end of the first week of the semester, the class may be canceled.

 I took your online course in the last semester as a special student, but my university/college says they still have not received my grade.
 Do I need to do something to get the academic transcript for the course I took?

 Yes.
-Georgia Tech is required not to release any student records including your grade to other institutions unless the student makes an individual request for it.
-Please contact the Registrar's Office and request your transcript to be sent to your home institution.
+Georgia Tech is not permitted to release any student records, including your grades, to other institutions unless the student initiates the request.
+Please contact the Georgia Tech Office of the Registrar and request your transcript to be sent to your home institution.